 Our dedicated Student Exchange Team are available to offer advice to students who wish to explore their study abroad options.
 They will also support students throughout the application process and during their study abroad year or term.
 To contact them, email: firstname.lastname@example.org.

-A key part of a Cass degree is the opportunity to gain professional work experience.
+A key part of a Bayes degree is the opportunity to gain professional work experience.
 BSc Accounting and Finance students are eligible to undertake a one-year paid work placement during the third year of a four-year sandwich degree programme.

 The experience of working for a leading institution is not only exciting, but can be invaluable in terms of your future career.
 It will enable you to increase your confidence and maturity, expand your network of contacts, earn a competitive salary, and acquire the skills and competencies sought by graduate employers, giving you a competitive edge in the graduate market.

-BSc Accounting and Finance students enjoy a wide range of professional placement opportunities in business areas such as assurance, audit and tax.
+BSc Accounting and Finance degree students enjoy a wide range of professional placement opportunities in business areas such as assurance, audit and tax.